luutuankiet/scrape-ticktick/README.md

 # to cleanup completed tasks for performance :
 - best to use interactive mode, there's a func _delete_task() found in `loader.py`

+# utils
+- install webhook to allow run dagstger from a url : `sudo apt-get install webhook`